Local Hero (film): Casting

 Puttnam always wanted Burt Lancaster to play Happer but the casting proved problematic because the Hollywood star wanted his $2 million salary, which was almost a third of the film's entire budget.
-However, upon learning of Lancaster's potential involvement in the project, Warner Bros. offered Puttnam a US distribution deal and provided the additional funding to secure Lancaster.
+Upon learning of Lancaster's potential involvement in the project, Warner Bros. offered Puttnam a US distribution deal and provided the additional funding to secure Lancaster.
 After negotiations, Puttnam ended up having an additional $200,000 in the film's budget.
-He later remarked in an interview that "big stars are not a liability, they are an asset!".
+He later remarked in an interview that "big stars are not a liability, they are an asset!"

 Michael Douglas and Henry Winkler were both actively pursued by Bill Forsyth for the role of MacIntyre (which ultimately went to Peter Riegert).

 Filming

 Local Hero was filmed in several locations around Scotland.
 Most of the Ferness village scenes were filmed in Pennan on the Aberdeenshire coast, and most of the beach scenes at Morar and Arisaig on the west coast.